RCORELLA/WorkShops-Directions/MB-820/CASE 1.md

 An API that allows restaurants and stores to obtain necessary information

-Restaurants and stores use standalone software for point of sale (POS) devices.
+Restaurants and stores use standalone software for point-of-sale (POS) devices.
 Each day, the POS terminals generate a text file of sales data and save the files in a server folder.
 An account assistant must manually import the files to the current software tables to be processed by the system.

 The general manager receives several reports monthly from department managers.
 The reports take too much time to prepare.

-Planned improvements -
+**Planned improvements**

 The company is moving from a different system to Business Central online to manage the whole company.